RuoranXu/RuoranXu.github.io/_pages/about.md

 My research interests span AI for math reasoning, Reinforcement learning, AI for Science and multimodal large language models.
 In my spare time, I also engage in research on optimization theory and mathematical physics.

 # 🚧 Future
-- In the coming months, I plan to launch a large language model for solving Lean4 analytic geometry problems (30%) and a large Olympic physics competition multimodal benchmark (50%).
+- In the coming months, I plan to launch a large language model for solving Lean4 analytic geometry problems with expert human-like reasoning skills (30%) and a large Olympic physics competition multimodal benchmark (60%).
+I still have some exciting ideas for automatically formalizing cutting-edge mathematical problems.
 If you are interested in my research, please feel free to contact me.

 # 🔥 News